Licorne

 Aleksandr Glebov, who assumed command of the artillery of the field army in 1760, soon issued instructions to use the new guns to support attacks with indirect fire, shooting over their own attacking troops, aiming to disrupt the deployment of enemy reserves.

 The 2-pood licorne was abandoned as impractically heavy in 1762, right after Shuvalov's death.
 After 1805, the Russian army used 2-, 10- and 18-pounder licornes.
 A light foot artillery company consisted of four 10-pounder licornes, four light and four medium 6-pounder guns; a heavy artillery company had four light and four heavy 12-pounder guns and four 18- and two 2-pounder licornes.
 Six light 6-pounder guns and six 10-pounder licornes made a company of horse artillery.
 Licornes were usually deployed on the flanks of the batteries.
-This arrangement is now usually called the "System of 1805", and was largely devised by Aleksey Arakcheyev, after the lessons learned at the Battle of Austerlitz, where Russian artillery had performed poorly.
+This arrangement is now usually called the "System of 1805" or the Arakcheyev artillery system, and was largely devised by Aleksey Arakcheyev, after the lessons learned at the Battle of Austerlitz, where Russian artillery had performed poorly.
 (In the System of 1805, the 2-pounder licorne is sometimes referred to as a 3-pounder, and the 18-pounder as a 20-pounder).
 The 2-pounder was no longer in service by the war of 1812, but the other two models soldiered on until the Crimean War, when many were captured by the British as prizes.
 They had greater accuracy than the competing 6 inch French howitzer.

 Licornes were also used by Karađorđe's and Congress Poland's artillery units.

 The name comes from unicorn-shaped handles on the barrel of the guns; a unicorn is figured on the Shuvalov family's coat of arms.